guenoledc/ethereum-web3-plus/README.md

 # Documentation page for ethereum-web3-plus

 Package that sits on top of web3 package by frozeman.
-This package adds 2 main functionalities:
+This package adds 3 main functionalities:
-- The Solidity compilation simplified with automatic linkeage of libraries and contract deployment simplification
+- The Solidity compilation simplified with automatic linkeage of libraries and contract deployment simplification and quick to use functions added to the Web3 prototype.
-- A block watcher and a waitFor (and waitForAll from version 0.2.2)function to get notified when a submitted transaction is completed and considered canonical.
+- A block watcher and a waitFor (and waitForAll from version 0.2.2) function to get notified when a submitted transaction(s) is(are) completed and considered canonical.
 Note that in this version the solidity compiler is the one loaded by the geth node.
 - A simplified eventSynchronizer (from version 0.2.4) that mixed with the [multi-http-provider] auto resubscribe capability makes life easier to get the history of events from the blocks and listen to new ones.